ku1a/ku1a/README.md

 # Tony - a student and generally a nice guy.
 Hi, my name is Tony.
-I am studying games development and computer science in Melbourne Australia.
+I currently reside in Melbourne, Australia, studying computer science and games development.

 ## What are my interests?
 Glad you asked
 - Reading (lots, and often on very uncanny subjects)